fiberplane/mcp-lite/packages/core/README.md

 - No runtime dependencies and a single TypeScript entrypoint.
 - Type-safe tool definitions with Standard Schema (Zod, Valibot, Effect, ArkType).
 - Structured outputs with runtime validation and schema exposure via `tools/list`.
-- HTTP + SSE transport built on the Fetch API (no stdio wrapper required).
+- HTTP + SSE transport built on the Fetch API.
-- Adapter interfaces for sessions, client requests, and persistence when you outgrow stateless mode.
+- Adapter interfaces for sessions, server-to-client requests, and persistence when you outgrow stateless mode.
-- Middleware hooks and server composition via `.group()` for modular setups.
+- Middleware hooks and server composition via `.group()` for modular setups and namespacing.

 ## Installation